Fabrice Muamba: Cardiac arrest and retirement

 On 17 March 2012, Muamba suffered a cardiac arrest and collapsed during the first half of an FA Cup quarter-final match between Bolton and Tottenham Hotspur at White Hart Lane.
-After receiving lengthy attention on the pitch from medical personnel – including a consultant cardiologist who was at the game as a fan – Muamba was taken to the specialist coronary care unit at the London Chest Hospital.
+After receiving lengthy attention on the pitch from medical personnel – including a consultant cardiologist, Dr. Andrew Deaner who was at the game as a fan – Muamba was taken to the specialist coronary care unit at the London Chest Hospital.
 Bolton manager Owen Coyle and club captain Kevin Davies accompanied Muamba in the ambulance.
 The match was abandoned by referee Howard Webb, and Bolton's next game, against Aston Villa, due to be played three days later, was postponed at the club's request.
 Aston Villa raised no objection.

 Bolton's club doctor later confirmed that Muamba had received numerous defibrillator shocks both on the pitch and in the ambulance, but his heart had stopped for 78 minutes.
 The player was initially kept under anaesthesia in intensive care.
 By 19 March, his heart was beating without medication and he was able to move his limbs.
 Later that day his condition was described as "serious" rather than "critical" and he was able to recognise family members and respond appropriately to questions.
 By 21 March, his consultant suggested that Muamba's progress had "exceeded our expectations" and that although he faced a "lengthy recovery period", "normal life is within the spectrum of possibility".

 Two weeks after the incident, a photograph was released of Muamba sitting up in his hospital bed and smiling.
 He was discharged from hospital on 16 April, having been fitted with an implantable cardioverter-defibrillator (ICD).
 Muamba attended Bolton's home match against Tottenham Hotspur on 2 May, where he expressed his gratitude for the support he had received.